How to create a gentle skin care routine for tweens

 What is a good moisturizer for tweens?

 Always apply moisturizer on skin that's just been washed, patted dry and is still a little damp to seal in moisture.
-Skin should feel hydrated but not too oily - important to remember if your tween is prone to breakouts.
+Skin should feel hydrated but not too oily.
+That's important to remember if a tween is prone to breakouts.

 The importance of sunscreen for tweens

-The word "prevention" is used a lot in skin care these days.
-The best thing that tweens can do - actually anyone can do - is to use sunscreen every day, along with limiting time in the sun and wearing protective clothing.
+The word “prevention” is used a lot when discussing skin care.
+The best thing that tweens can do — actually, the best thing anyone can do — is to use sunscreen every day, along with limiting time in the sun and wearing protective clothing.

-By helping to shield skin from ultraviolet rays, sunscreen can help reduce the risk of sunburn-related skin damage, including redness, peeling and long-term complications, such as skin cancer and signs of premature aging.
+By helping to shield skin from ultraviolet (UV) rays, sunscreen can help reduce the risk of sun-related skin damage, including redness, peeling and long-term complications, such as skin cancer and signs of premature aging.

-Protector solar is the important last step in any daytime skin care routine, so you’ll want to find one that feels nice on the skin and blends in well.
+Protector solar is a critical step in any daytime skin care routine, so it’s important to find one that feels lightweight on the skin and blends in well.

-Look for sunscreen products with a sun protection factor (SPF) of 30 or higher.
-When you find a product your tween likes, it's good to pick up an extra to keep in their backpack.
+Look for broad-spectrum sunscreen products that are water resistant with a sun protection factor (SPF) of 30 or higher.
+When a tween finds a product they like, it's a good idea to keep an extra in their backpack.
 That way, they can reapply during the day, especially after sports, exercise or swimming.

-Remember, the best skin care routine for tweens is as simple as cleansing, moisturizing and protecting.
+Remember, a simple skin care routine for tweens is key: Focus on cleansing, moisturizing and protecting.
 Establishing a consistent skin care routine at this age can set the foundation for healthy skin habits as well as help develop a positive self-image for the teen years and beyond.

 -